11 Pages

 (Self-developed)

-As per the care plan, the patient need effective as well as professional health worker as the patient unable to communicate with other.
-Moreover, due to dementia, she is unable face other people due to lack of self confidence.
-In addition, according to the case study the patient response on special music, which reflects her remaindering sense is working partially.
-Regular medications and exercise practices will help her to get recover from this condition.
+As per the care plan, the patient needs an effective as well as professional health worker as the patient is unable to communicate with others.
+Moreover, due to dementia, she is unable to interact with other people due to a lack of self-confidence.
+In addition, according to the case study, the patient's response to special music, which reflects her remaining sense, is working partially.
+Regular medications and exercise practices will help her to recover from this condition.

-HBM or health belief model (referred to appendix 1)is a strategic tool used to identify as well as predict health behaviours.
+HBM or health belief model (referred to in Appendix 1)is a strategic tool used to identify as well as predict health behaviours.
 This model is based on a person's enthusiasm in order to change their health.
 According to this model, an individual's regular activities affect their health on a regular basis, in order to determine their health regarding activities (Commonwealthfund.org, 2022).
-Some influencing components are there which can be considered a strategic approach of HBF or health belief model.
-The factors are perceived severity, susceptibility, perceived barrier and benefits, cues to action and self efficacy.
-Perceived severity can be described as the probability of a person, that influence to adopt the changes in order to lead a healthy life.
-The severity of the illness can have a negative impact on health.
-Moreover, there are several studies evaluating the factor of perceived risk factors that have the least energetic activities as well as effects that can disturb the engagement of good health care practices.
+Some influencing components are there which can be considered a strategic approach of HBF or the health belief model.
+The factors are perceived severity, susceptibility, perceived barrier and benefits, cues to action and self-efficacy.
+Perceived severity can be described as the probability of a person that influenced to adopt the changes to lead a healthy life.
+The severity of the illness can hurt health.
+Moreover, there are several studies evaluating the factors of perceived risk factors that have the least energetic activities, as well as effects that can disturb the engagement of good health care practices.
 Perceived susceptibility is to identify the people who are not willing to adopt the changes of good health practice until they start to feel that they are already affected due to their unhealthy activities (Field et. al. 2021).
 Perceived susceptibility is an important parameter to identify the illness and the way to prevention.
 Next is to perceive benefits and to identify the benefits of changing health behaviour.
 More specifically, it remains too tough to influence someone to change their unhealthy practices (Health.gov.au, 2022).
-People didn't like to give up something, which they are enjoying a lot.
+People didn't like to give up something which they were enjoying a lot.
 Perceive benefits is to link the factors with the benefits.
-It also includes other factors such as regular exercises and intake of healthy diets.
-It is to inform the people who are practising an unhealthy lifestyle as well as inform them about the benefits of healthy diet practices.
-A perceived barrier is to conclude the challenges of people who have the concert of changing their lifestyle to a healthy lifestyle will be too hard for them.
+It also includes other factors such as regular exercise and intake of a healthy diet.
+It is to inform the people who are practising an unhealthy lifestyle, as well as inform them about the benefits of healthy diet practices.
+A perceived barrier is to conclude the challenges of people who dare to change their lifestyle to a healthy lifestyle will be too hard for them.

-It is also to observe the factors that prevent them from adopting a healthy lifestyle.
-It is not all about the physical conditions of an individual, it is also about the social influence, such as in the MNC office employees are intaking alcohol every weekend then an individual employee is unable to resist alcohol intake (Shirley, 2020).
-In addition during the promotion of self healthcare practices such as vaccination and STD prevention, in order to help the people to overcome their adopting barriers.
+It is also necessary to observe the factors that prevent them from adopting a healthy lifestyle.
+It is not all about the physical conditions of an individual, it is also about the social influence, such as in the MNC office employees are taking alcohol every weekend, then an individual employee is unable to resist alcohol intake (Shirley, 2020).
+In addition, during the promotion of self-healthcare practices such as vaccination and STD prevention, to help people overcome their adoption barriers.
 Disease prevention camps and programs can increase the acceptability of good healthcare practices among the people.
 Cues of action are another critical approach to health.
-In general, this approach helps to draw a strategic frame on people's practices.
+In general, this approach helps to draw a strategic frame for people's practices.
 It recognises the factors that prevent an individual from adopting the changes.
 These factors consist of two elements, which can be considered as self-efficacy and cues to action (Spiess, 2020).
 Cues to action are considered as extreme events of practices that promote health changes in an individual.
-It is related to anything regarding health, such as blood pressure van, blood glucose level.
-As per the current scenario of Australia, more focus on serving their citizens in order to ensure the quality of healthy life they lead.
+It is related to anything regarding health, such as blood pressure, blood glucose level.
+As per the current scenario of Australia, more focus is on serving its citizens in order to ensure the quality of the healthy life they lead.
 The Government of Australia maintains all guidelines as well as promotes HBM in order to conduct health care camps and programs.

-One important aspect of HBM can be applied in aunty situations as it is based on the design to help people in every situation to guide people regarding their health issues as well as unhealthy practices.
-Therefore, a proper understanding of the application of this model will help the healthcare employees to get better results for their person centred care practices across their working life (Sangkala and Gerdtz, 2018).
-In addition, this model is also used in public healthcare camps and programs in order to help people, children to understand their challenges, regarding their health issues, physical activities, diet intake with personal safety.
+One important aspect of HBM can be applied in any situation, as it is based on the design to help people in every situation, to guide people regarding their health issues, as well as unhealthy practices.
+Therefore, a proper understanding of the application of this model will help healthcare employees to get better results for their person-centred care practices across their working life (Sangkala and Gerdtz, 2018).
+In addition, this model is also used in public healthcare camps and programs in order to help people, children understand their challenges, regarding their health issues, physical activities, diet intake, with personal safety.

 Conclusion

-The essay is based on provided case study 3, which describing about a patient named as Amaya, a 45 years old women dealing with mixed dementia.
-Due to this disorder she unable to communicate with others properly.
-She usually used a single word “rain”.
-It is also mentioned in the case study that she increase her response rate on a particular music.
-In order to recover the patient condition she needs effective and experience doctors and health workers who, those are able to communicate with her and understand her problems.
-It was also noted that she becomes so much frustrated due to her disorders and her fear regarding discrimination, she didn’t get confidence to communicate with others The barriers are staffing constraints, which reduce the staff engagement both in clinical and non clinical services.
-It is observed that there are so many unable to fulfil the requirement due to implementation delay along with staff leave.
+The essay is based on the provided case study 3, which describes a 45-year-old woman named Amaya, a 45-year-old women dealing with mixed dementia.
+Due to this disorder, she is unable to communicate with others properly.
+She usually used a single word, “rain”.
+It is also mentioned in the case study that she increased her response rate to a particular music.
+In order to recover, the patient's condition requires effective and experienced doctors and health workers who can communicate with her and understand her problems.
+It was also noted that she becomes so frustrated due to her disorders and her fear regarding discrimination; she didn’t get the confidence to communicate with others.
+The barriers are staffing constraints, which reduce the staff engagement both in clinical and non-clinical services.
+It is observed that there are many unable to fulfil the requirement due to implementation delay, along with staff leave.
 The next HBM model is discussed as a strategic tool used to identify as well as predict health behaviours.
 This model is based on a person's enthusiasm in order to change their health.
-According to this model, an individual's regular activities affect their health on a regular basis, in order to determine their health regarding activities.
+According to this model, an individual's regular activities affect their health, in order to determine their health regarding activities.
 Also, there are suitable evidence-based examples of the HBM model and its importance in the healthcare system.
 Challenges, as well as potential limitations, are discussed along with the way of mitigations.

 References